 The Writers Blog

 The Writers Blog theme is a different page compared to other text-centric themes.
 As a WordPress blogging theme, as the name suggests, the Writers Blog is catered toward individuals who produce creative content.

 Don’t let that dissuade you from using this theme or other similar themes if you are a news service.
-The focus of the theme is on being SEO friendly and effective at conveying text, but its clean and modern design makes it great for mixed media as well.
+The theme’s focus is on being SEO-friendly and effective at conveying text, but its clean and modern design makes it great for mixed media as well.